 Please note that the application includes a number of questions about your project.
 In order for the council to consider applications equitably, narrative answers to these questions are required.
 You are welcome to cut and paste your answers in this section from appropriate parts of your proposal, but it is not sufficient to direct us to your proposal.

 - Grant recipients are encouraged to request administrative support from their departmental or program assistants for such tasks as gathering information for the proposal and organizing artist travel and accommodations, receptions, publicity, etc.

-- Grant recipients may request a copy of the Colgate Arts Council Support document from Angela Kowalski.
-This document includes helpful information and an event checklist template.
+- Grant recipients should refer to the Colgate Arts Council event checklist, which includes helpful information and an event checklist template.

 - Grant recipients must include public acknowledgement of Colgate Arts Council sponsorship or co-sponsorship on all printed and electronic publicity and other materials as well as in announcements and introductions to the event.

 - Grant recipients are encouraged to document their event with photographic images, video or sound recordings, if appropriate.
 The CAC may, at its discretion, include such documentation in promotional materials and annual reports.

 - Grant recipients must provide a final budget report, a brief summary of the funded event, and a candid appraisal of its success within 30 days of the event.
 This final report includes a summary of the impact of the event (classes in attendance, general audience numbers, and value to departments and programs).
 This brief self-evaluation will be used in the CAC’s annual report and website archives.

 For further information please contact any member of the Colgate Arts Council:

 - MR 2:00pm - 5:00pm (310C Little Hall)